 Many Concerned for Vaccine Access in the Future

-With the election results in and a new administration preparing to take office, we also wanted to understand how our community feels about their access to vaccines.
-More than half (54 percent) of respondents shared concerns about their ability to access vaccines in the future.
+With the election results in and a new administration taking office, many in the chronic illness community are worried about what comes next.
+More than half (54%) of respondents expressed concerns about their ability to access vaccines in the future.

-Access to vaccines is just as important as confidence in them.
-If people can’t get vaccinated, or face barriers to doing so, that puts lives at risk.
+Access to vaccines is just as critical as confidence in them.
+Even those who want to stay protected may face barriers that put their health — and lives — at risk.
+Ensuring that vaccines remain available, affordable, and accessible to vulnerable populations must be a priority.
 Learn more about policies that improve access to vaccines.

 About the Patient Support Program Quick Poll